History of the People's Liberation Army: People's Republic of China

 In the PRC's early years, the PLA was a dominant foreign policy institution in the country.

+In 1950, the Central Organization Department transferred its responsibility for PLA cadre management to the PLA General Cadre Department, thereby separating Party and CMC personnel management.

 Since the 1960s, China had considered the Soviet Union the principal threat to its security; lesser threats were posed by long standing border disputes with Vietnam and India.
 China's territorial claims and economic interests made the South China Sea an area of strategic importance to China.
 Although China sought peaceful unification of Taiwan with the mainland China, it did not rule out the use of force against the island if serious internal disturbances, a declaration of independence, or a threatening alliance occurred.

 In 1964, the Central Military Commission proposed to abolish ranks in the PLA, stating that ranks were an expression of bourgeois right and hierarchy which led to individualist attitudes, inequality, and a sense of disunity.
 Ranks were abolished the next year; they remained abolished until they were re-instated in 1988.